Definition of Poverty Trap

 - Plural: poverty traps

-- The poverty trap is a disincentive to work or improve a person’s current socioeconomic status.
+- The poverty trap provides a disincentive for an individual to work or improve their socioeconomic status.

-- Arrighi, Barbara A., and David J. Maume.
+- Arrighi, Barbara A., and David J. Maume, eds.
 2007.
 Child Poverty in America Today.
 Westport, CT: Praeger.

-- Bowles, Samuel, Steven N. Durlauf, and Karla Ruth Hoff.
+- Bowles, Samuel, Steven N. Durlauf, and Karla Ruth Hoff, eds.
 2006.
 Poverty Traps.
 New York: Russell Sage Foundation.

 - Ellwood, David T. 1988.
 Poor Support: Poverty in the American Family.
 New York: Basic Books.